-FULL-TIME STUDY -- two sessions -- one year
+FULL-TIME STUDY - two sessions - one year

-First Session: Four subjects each attracting 15 credit points for a total of 60 credit points.

-Second Session: Four subjects each attracting 15 credit points for a total of 60 credit points.

-Internship
+Students are required to complete five core subjects, one Core Option and two Electives in addition to an Internship.
 Credit points for the course total 120.

-Students complete all five core subjects, three elective subjects and an internship.
+First Session: Four subjects (preferably including two core) each attracting 15 credit points for a total of 60 credit points.
+Second Session: Four subjects (preferably including two core) each attracting 15 credit points for a total of 60 credit points.
+Internship: Advisable to begin in Session One.
+It may continue over the mid-year recess and straddle both sessions.